Bogomolets National Medical University

 Bogomolets National Medical University is one of the best medical universities in Ukraine.
 The degree of the university is recognized by the world's most credible organizations like WHO, UNESCO, MCI.
 It offers various courses in undergraduate and post-graduate levels to students.
 The university consists of 10 faculties.
 Bogomolets National Medical University also has a separate Institute for Post Graduate Education.
 The university is a pioneer in training medical specialists and research personnel in the field of healthcare.
 Bogomolets National Medical University has around 1500 professors.
 Included in the numbers are 855 Phd and 205 Doctors of Sciences.
 Thus, the students are trained by expert professionals and academicians in the field of medicine.

+History

+Bogomolets National Medical University originated from a small group of students and teachers of the medical faculty of St. Volodymyr University in 1841.
+In 1840, an Imperial Decree was signed to establish a medical faculty at St. Volodymyr University.
+Teaching began in 1841, with 29 students admitted to the first year.
+The official start of classes was September 9 in the old style (September 23 in the new style).
+The Medical Faculty of St. Vladimir University had 10 departments.
+In 1844, three faculty clinics were opened: therapeutic, surgical, and obstetric.